DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 **KlokSpid MkII can't use multiple CV sources to modulate an output-specific parameter.**

 - Output voltage supports customizable **Amplitude** setting (minimum 0.2V, maximum 10V, 0.05V stepping), this setting can be modulated by any CV source.
-An option (via context menu, MISCELLANEOUS section) permits to force the amplitude to 20V (-10V/+10V range) for the current (selected) output - in this case, original settings are kept (but CV modulation is disabled while amplitude is forced to 20V).
+An option (via context menu, MISCELLANEOUS section) permits to force the amplitude to 20V (-10V/+10V range) for the current/selected output (other outputs are not affected) - in this case, original settings are kept (but CV modulation is disabled while amplitude is forced to 20V).

 - Each output can receive a particular ratio, _'morphable'_ waveform (depending waveform shape, 'morph' have specific alterate name, such _P-Width_ for pulse, _Tilt_ for triangle, _Deform_ for sine, _Density_ for sample & hold, _Attack_ for envelope generators, and _Morph_ for wavetables), voltage amplitude (default 10V, resolution 0.05V), voltage offset (default 0V, resolution +/-0.05V, amplitude can be above offset - default - or spread around offset, by checking/unchecking **Bipolar around offset** option checkbox), phase shift (from -180° to +180° - except S&H doesn't have phase shift, due to random nature of the signal).
 Except quantizer, all user-defined / default settings may be modulated by any CV source.